Layr-Labs/hello-world-avs/README.md

 This walks you through how to manually deploy using Foundry (Anvil, Forge, and Cast)

 1. Run `npm install` to install the TypeScript dependencies
+2. Run `cp .env.local .env`
-2. Compile the contracts.
+3. Compile the contracts.

 ```sh
 cd contracts && forge build
 ```

-3. Start Anvil by opening your terminal and running the following command:
+4. Start Anvil by opening your terminal and running the following command:

 ```sh
 anvil
 ```

-4. In a separate terminal window, deploy the EigenLayer contracts.
+5. In a separate terminal window, deploy the EigenLayer contracts.

-To do so, change into `hello-world-avs/contracts/lib/eigenlayer-middleware/lib/eigenlayer-contracts` and run the following commands:
+To do so, change into `contracts/lib/eigenlayer-middleware/lib/eigenlayer-contracts` and run the following commands:

 ```sh
 mv script/output/devnet/M2_from_scratch_deployment_data.json script/output/devnet/M2_from_scratch_deployment_data.json.bak